Dr Alan J Murphy

 - Phillips AB, Haroutunian M, Murphy AJ, Boyd SW, Blake JIR, Griffiths G. Understanding the power requirements of autonomous underwater systems, Part I: An analytical model for optimum swimming speeds and cost of transport.
 Ocean Engineering 2015, ePub ahead of Print.

 - Emovon I, Norman RA, Murphy AJ.
 A New Tool for Prioritising the Risk of Failure Modes for Marine Machinery Systems.
-In: 33rd International Conference on Ocean, Offshore and Arctic Engineering (OMAE2014).
-2014, San Francisco, California: ASME.
+In: ASME 2014 33rd International Conference on Ocean, Offshore and Arctic Engineering OMAE 2014.
+2014, San Francisco, California, USA: American Society of Mechanical Engineers (ASME).

 - Emovon I, Norman RA, Murphy AJ, Kareem B. Delphi-AHP based methodology for selecting the optimum maintenance strategy for ship machinery systems.
 In: 15th Asia Pacific Industrial Engineering and Management (APIEMS 2014).
 2014, Jeju, Korea.